openandclose/tosixinch/docs/commandline.rst

 .. option:: --toc

-    create toc htmls and a toc url list
+    create toc htmls and a toc url list. conflicts with '--input'.

 .. option:: --link